- Sociology Major

 The Sociology and Social Work submajor seeks to offer students a substantive and cohesive curriculum relating to issues at the intersection of sociology and social work, including the study of social and economic inequality, the amelioration of unmet human needs, and the empowerment of individuals and communities.

 Before declaring the Sociology major with a submajor in Sociology and Social Work, students must complete one pre-requisite course with a C- or better:

-- First and second year students should enroll in either SOC 100: Intro to Soc or SOC 102: Intro to Soc: Special Topics
+- First and second year students should enroll in either SOC 100 Introduction to Sociology or SOC 102 Introduction to Sociology: Special Topics

-- Third and fourth year students should enroll in either SOC 300: Principles and Problems of Sociology or SOC 302: Health & Society - Intro to Soc
+- Third and fourth year students should enroll in either SOC 300 Sociological Principles and Problems or SOC 302 Health and Society: An Introduction to Sociology